3 Kinds of Information

 Book title page of The Business Guide; or Safe Methods of BusinessSecondary & Trade Book

-The Business Guide; or Safe Methods of Business, by J. L. Nichols provides instruction on all things business.
-This source compiles business advice from notable business men of the day (secondary) and the intended audience is individuals interested in pursuing the business (trade).
+The Business Guide; or Safe Methods of Business, by J. L. Nichols, is a book that provides instruction on all things business.
+This source compiles business advice from notable business men of the day (secondary).
+The intended audience is individuals interested in pursuing the business (trade).

 Cover of To Kill a Mockingbird by Harper Lee